granular-energy/upgraded-octo-guacamole/README.md

 - how you separate business logic from pure technical aspects
 - your communication skills

-We will be obvisouly time-limited to solve this, so try to focus on code quality rather than technical shenanigans.
+We will be obviously time-limited to solve this, so try to focus on code quality rather than technical shenanigans.